cristianfloresee/miPuntaje/server/README.md

 ## Overview

-This is a boilerplate application for building REST APIs in Node.js using ES6 and Express.
-Intended for use with Postgres using Sequelize ORM.
+This is a REST API in Node.js using ES6 and Express.
+Intended for use with Postgres using node-postgres.

 ## 📦 Requirements & Installation